SAP-samples/cloud-extension-s4hana-business-process/README.md

-# S/4 HANA Extend Business Process Scenario
+# SAP S/4HANA Extended Business Process Scenario

 ## Description
 The main intent of this scenario is to complement an existing business process in an SAP solution – currently SAP S/4HANA with additional business process steps.
 This involves adding major logic and/or additional data and goes beyond simple UI changes.